ballardjoel-dev/bootdev-progress/projects/README.md

 # Challenge Solutions

-Here I am placing my solutions for selected assignements from the courses> See them below
+Here I am placing my solutions for selected assignements from the courses.
+See them below

 ## Learn to Code in Python